 In the University

-If the person who harmed you was a staff or faculty member at the time of the incident, the Office of Discrimination and Harassment (http://www.colorado.edu/odh/index.html 303-492-2127) or the Office of Labor Relations (http://www.colorado.edu/humres/support/ 303-492-0956) can inform you of the variety of system wide policies (http://www.colorado.edu/policies/) and job related standards that may apply to your situation.
-If, after an investigation, the Office of Discrimination and Harassment or Office of Labor Relations find that a violation of policy has occurred, they will pass on the finding to the supervisor, who will decide on a sanction.
+If the person who harmed you was a staff or faculty member at the time of the incident, the Office of Institutional Equity and Compliance, formally the Office of Discrimination and Harassment, (http://www.colorado.edu/odh/index.html 303-492-2127) can investigate under the Discrimination and Sexual Harassment policy.
+Employee relations (http://www.colorado.edu/humres/support/ 303-492-0956) can inform you of the variety of system wide policies (http://www.colorado.edu/policies/) and job related standards that may apply to your situation.
+If, after an investigation, the Office of Institutional Equity and Compliance or Employee Relations find that a violation of policy has occurred, they will pass on the finding to the supervisor, who will decide on a sanction.
 Informal processes may be recommended if the behavior does not reach the level of a policy violation.

 If you are seeking a confidential, mediation or conflict resolution, staff or students can use the Ombuds Office (303-492-5077).
 The Ombuds Office can facilitate a process such as mediation or restorative justice and inform you of resources.